Isac-E-Perez/Seven-Segment-Decoder/README.md

 ![1](https://user-images.githubusercontent.com/89553126/138179536-9018eec0-4211-4925-9c21-a2869f8cbf2e.png)

-Looking back to the the relationship between the input and output and the black box, the code produce what should be expected, therefore, I know my seven segment decoder code is operating correctly.
+Looking back to the relationship between the input and output and the black box, the code produce what should be expected, therefore, I know my seven segment decoder code is operating correctly.